lepoco/.github/src/content/posts/wpf-ui-microsoft-collaboration.md

 ---
-title: 'WPF UI x Microsoft: A Historic Collaboration'
+title: 'WPF UI and Microsoft: An Unexpected Collaboration'
-description: 'How WPF UI became part of the official .NET 9 framework through collaboration with Microsoft, marking a significant milestone for the open-source community.'
+description: 'How a personal project to modernize WPF applications caught Microsoft attention and led to official collaboration on .NET 9.'
 pubDate: 2024-01-15
 author: 'Leszek Pomianowski'
 image: 'https://wpfui.lepo.co/assets/wpfui-gallery-sample.png'
 tags: ['wpf', 'microsoft', 'dotnet', 'collaboration', 'open-source']
 ---

-I'm thrilled to share one of the most significant moments in my development career - the official collaboration between **WPF UI** and **Microsoft's WPF team** to integrate modern design elements into .NET 9.

-## 🎯 The Journey

-What started as a personal project to bring modern Windows 11 design to WPF applications has evolved into something much bigger.
-WPF UI has grown from a simple library to a comprehensive solution used by thousands of developers worldwide.

-### The Numbers Speak
-- **8.8k+ GitHub stars** ⭐
-- **894 forks** 🍴
-- **2.5k+ projects** using WPF UI
-- **89 contributors** from the community
-- **Used by Microsoft PowerToys** - one of GitHub's most popular developer tools

-## 🤝 The Microsoft Partnership

-In December 2023, I had the incredible honor to announce that Microsoft's WPF team reached out to collaborate on bringing WPF UI functionality directly into the .NET framework.
-This partnership aims to:
+In December 2023, I got an email that I had to read twice.
+Microsoft's WPF team wanted to collaborate on bringing WPF UI functionality into the core .NET framework.
+What started as a personal project to make WPF applications look less like they were built in 2005 had somehow caught the attention of the people who actually build WPF.

-- Provide modern Windows 11 appearance natively in WPF
-- Maintain the familiar WPF development experience
-- Bridge traditional .NET frameworks with modern design principles
-- Support the evolving needs of desktop application developers

-## 🚀 What This Means
+## How This Started

-This collaboration represents more than just code integration - it's about:

-### For Developers
-- **Native modern controls** in WPF without additional dependencies
-- **Seamless integration** with existing WPF projects
-- **Official Microsoft support** for modern Windows design patterns
-- **Continued innovation** in desktop application development

-### For the Community
-- **Open-source impact** being recognized at the highest level
-- **Community-driven development** influencing major frameworks
-- **Sustainable future** for WPF technology

-## 💡 Technical Highlights

-WPF UI brings several key innovations to the table:
+I started working on WPF UI because I was frustrated with how difficult it was to make WPF applications that looked like they belonged on modern Windows.
+Everything looked dated, and getting basic things like proper theming or modern controls required jumping through hoops or using workarounds that felt fragile.

+The idea was straightforward: create a set of controls that actually implemented the Windows 11 design language properly, handled theming automatically, and didn't require developers to become designers to make their applications look decent.

+## The Numbers

+WPF UI has grown beyond what I expected when I started it.
+As of now, it has 8.8k stars on GitHub, 894 forks, and is being used in over 2,500 projects.
+There are 89 contributors who have helped improve it.

+The most visible use is probably Microsoft PowerToys, where WPF UI powers the PowerToys Run interface.
+Knowing that millions of developers use my library daily through PowerToys is still somewhat surreal.

+## The Microsoft Collaboration

+The partnership aims to bring native modern Windows 11 appearance to WPF without requiring external dependencies.
+This means developers will get modern controls, proper theming, and Windows 11 design patterns built into the framework itself.

 ```xml
 <ui:FluentWindow xmlns:ui="http://schemas.lepo.co/wpfui/2022/xaml">